hsgubert/rails-sharding/README.md

 You can also pick and choose which models will be shardable, so that all the models that are not shardable will still be retrieved from the master database, even if inside a using_shard block.

 ## Compatibility
+Gem version 1.x.x:
+* Rails 5.0
+* Databases: MySQL, MariaDB, Postgres

-Gem version 1.x.x -> compatible with Rails 5.0
+Gem version 0.x.x:

-Gem version 0.1.1 -> compatible with Rails 4.2
+* Rails 4.2
+* Databases: MySQL, MariaDB

 ## Installation